set up FCDEV1B board so it can be remotely accessed remotely

 So all in all, using it or not depends more on how much it takes to set up another system so h can test, and whether is worth it doing it or re-use the same system.

-#16 Updated by fixeria about 1 year ago
+#16 Updated by fixeria over 1 year ago

 - Priority changed from Normal to Low

 My thinking is that a separate/independent setup (e.g. using one of the many old